lgmorand/aks-workshop/_entries/02-05 challenge5.md

 webapp            0/1     1            0           16s
 ```

+{% endcollapsible %}

-Use `kubectl get pods` to check if the pod is running:
+Use `kubectl get pods` to check if the pod is running.
+Obtain the name of the created pod.

+{% collapsible %}

 ```sh
 kubectl get pods